joaogomesdev/Elevens/README.md

 >The purpose of the website is to bring greater visibility to the cafe as well as deliver the best service among them reservations.

 # Future Updates
->Migrate the websiteto React and do a React-Native App to the clients
+>Migrate the website to React and do a React-Native App to the clients

 ## Technologies